Kalvi Kõva

 Kalvi Kõva (born on 16 November 1974 Rõuge Parish, Võru County) is an Estonian politician.
-He is member of XIV Riigikogu.
+He has been a member of the XI, XII, XIII, and XIV Riigikogu.
 Since 2001 he belongs to Social Democratic Party.

-1999-2007 he was elder of Rõuge Parish (Rõuge vallavanem).
+Between 1999 and 2007 he was an elder of Rõuge Parish (Rõuge vallavanem).

-He has been member of XI, XII and XIII Riigikogu.

-Since 2018 he is secretary general of Social Democratic Party.
+Since 2018 he has served as secretary general of Social Democratic Party.